davidzwfu/electron-react-app/README.md

 npm start
 ```

-To package the app using electron-builder:
+Package the app using electron-builder (outputs to release/build):

 ```bash
 npm run package